Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

 ruby-install ruby 2.3.5
 ```

-Download and install Solr 7 and create a Solr core for our data:
+Download and install Solr 7, create a Solr core for our data, and customize the schema for this project (via the script in bul-traject)
 ```
 cd
 curl http://archive.apache.org/dist/lucene/solr/7.5.0/solr-7.5.0.zip > solr-7.5.0.zip